Enterprise employees train to improve overall customer experience

 About 36 public employees who regularly deal with customer interaction or engage with the community are focusing on verbal and non-verbal communication, communicating with empathy, communication styles, active listening, and problem resolution.

-The course, developed by Enterprise Human Resources Director Christina Meissner and Enterprise State Community College (ESCC) Director of Workforce Development Leigh Shiver, was tailored specifically to fit the city’s expectation of service.
+The course, developed by Enterprise Human Resources Director Christina Meissner and Enterprise State Community College (ESCC) Director of Workforce Development Leigh Shiver is tailored specifically to fit the city’s expectation of service.

 “We want everyone who comes in contact with a city employee to have a positive experience,” Meissner said.
 “This course will allow the city staff to learn or refresh themselves with key customer service skills needed for effective and positive interactions.”